nkicsl/Fundus_Review/README.md

 This file desicribes widely-used fundus image datasets.
 Newly-released datasets not included in our original paper are showed in red.
 # Experimental results
 This file desicribes experimental results of recent works worth noticing.
 Latest results not included in our original paper are showed in red.
-# List of paper
-This file is the list of high-quality papers in this scope.
-Recently-published papers and previous papers not screened by used keywords in our original paper are showed in red.
 # Citation
 Please cite this paper as: Tao Li, Wang Bo, Chunyu Hu, Hong Kang, Hanruo Liu, Kai Wang, Huazhu Fu.
 Applications of Deep Learning in Fundus Images: A Review.
 Medical Image Analysis, 2021.